LocateIT/wemast_version2/README.md

 ```

 ## Configuration
-### Create a .env file in the root directory with the following variables:
+### Create an .env file in the root directory with the following variables:

 - VITE_BASE_URL=/
 - VITE_DEFAULT_LOCALE=en